 All staff contribute to CEIAG through their roles as tutors and subject teachers.
 Heads of Year liaise with the Assistant Principal with responsibility for CEIAG to address needs of all students, including support from teachers and external agencies, including our local IAG provider, Inspira.
-Careers information is available in the Careers section of the Learning Resource Centre (LRC) and on Unifrog, the school's on-line careers advice platform.
+Careers information is available in the 6th form common room, the careers corridor, the school's website and on Unifrog, the school's on-line careers advice platform.